 More recently David Fulton has started producing a number of other wines – under the popular # (hashtag) brand including #besties, #selfie and #bromance.
 Some of the proceeds from #bromance are donated to TAPS, a 24/7 tragedy assistance resource for anyone who has suffered the loss of a military loved one or friend.

-NOTE: we heard this winery was for sale and eventually sold.
+NOTE: we heard this winery was for sale and may have sold (unconfirmed).
 This review has been identified as needing a major update.

 For more information or to join one of their two wine clubs, visit: www.davidfultonwinery.com